 Even McLaren falling into pay driver trap claims Villeneuve 19 September, 2013 Jacques Villeneuve Jacques Villeneuve has joined those who frown upon the increasing power wielded by so-called pay-drivers in Formula 1.
 Drivers with sponsorship and lucrative connections have always been a part of the sport, but with Formula 1’s rising costs and the struggling economy, only in the past few years has it begun to truly lock out promising talent.
 “If even McLaren is going down this path, it’s bad,” 1997 world champion Jacques Villeneuve, obviously referring to the billionaire Carlos Slim-backed Sergio Perez, told the German newspaper Bild.
 This week, Mark Webber – also a ‘purist’ like Villeneuve – hailed those new talents who are managing to shine in Formula 1 despite the new ‘pay driver’ era.
 Webber mentioned Williams’ Valtteri Bottas, but Villeneuve has a different view of the Finn.
 “It’s terrible when I hear how happy they are with their driver Bottas,” he said.
 “Sorry, but finishing between 11th and 16th places is not doing a great job.
 They’re saying it only not to upset the sponsor that he’s bringing.
 The teams are killing, more and more, the image of Formula 1 that it once had,” Villeneuve insisted.
 In fact, the former Williams and BAR driver thinks the sport has already lost its way.
 “It was once full of heroes, on the border of the possible, always extreme, technology and engineering on the limit, but always a logic to it.
 “Formula 1 has gone the other way – a fortune is still spent, but without logic,” he said.
 “Five engines per season, only one tyre maker, all the restrictions and the driver devices, the ‘green’ direction – maybe this is [OK for the Le Mans series], but it’s not F1,” Villeneuve said.
 He said he would prefer if it those who cannot really afford F1 simply disappear, leaving five or six healthy top teams, each fielding three or four cars.
 “Yes, absolutely, great,” said the 42-year-old.
 “Why not three Force India cars and on each car a different sponsor?”
 Told that F1 would then be going down the Indycar or NASCAR route, Villeneuve answered: “Everything that comes from America doesn’t have to be bad.
 “It would be easier to find sponsors because it would be less expensive for them.
 And there would be no more team orders, because every sponsor would want their car to win.
 “The cars would also be closer together, the gap between the front and the gap not so big, so the racing for the fans would be great,” he added.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.